AndyGybels/modbus-pulse/README.md

 modbus_pulse is configured in the `configuration.yaml` file under the *modbus_pulse* domain.
 Configuration is the same as the integrated modbus integration so see the modbus integration documentation for more information: https://www.home-assistant.io/integrations/modbus/

+Additional parameters:

+    pulse:
+      description: "Send a pulse instead of an on or off command, the pulse wil first send the on command and after the pulse delay value it wil subsequently send the off command."
+      required: false
+      default: false
+      type: boolean
+    pulse_delay:
+      description: "The delay value in milliseconds when using pulse."
+      required: false
+      default: 50
+      type: integer

 Example Siemens Logo 8.3 PLC program: